debsamanta5571-dot/moba-prototype/README.md

 A new *lasting* number is an attribute.
 A new *for a few seconds* number is an effect spec.
 Mixing those is how a shop item and a slow shot both change a fight without two pipelines.

-### Three targets, one module

-`MobaProject.Target.cs` (game), `MobaProjectClient.Target.cs` (client), `MobaProjectServer.Target.cs` (server) all load the same `MobaProject` module.
-Client cannot listen (`IsRunningClientOnly`).
-Server skips `MoviePlayer` in the Build.cs. `UMobaSessionSubsystem` hosts, joins, and travels. `UMobaFrontEndSubsystem` owns menu, lobby, loading movie, and settings.

-Lobby start stamps `WaitPlayers=N` on the arena URL and adds `?listen` only on a listen-server.
-Dedicated travel omits listen or the arena waits on a session that is not there. `AMobaGameMode` unlocks when that many player states have `ServerNotifyMapLoaded`, or after 20 seconds if someone DC'd in travel.
-Late joiners get a loadout, then `SpawnLateJoiner`.
-Hero and team are cached across travel by player id and name keys (`P{id}`, `N{name}`) because PlayerState objects do not survive the map change.

 ### Net feel

 Owning client predicts the cast.
 Simulated proxies start the cooldown bar late by RTT; `UMobaNetLibrary::CompensateCooldown` subtracts one-way ping (half of `PlayerState` ping, clamped to 0.2s) so the bar matches what they pressed.
 Lobby sliders write `FPacketSimulationSettings` on the client net driver (`PktLagMin` / `PktIncomingLagMin`) without a rebuild.